leesei/node-comics-feed/README.md

 # node-comics-feed

 RSS feeds of comics sites usually contains the links to a webpage but not the strip images.
 This module iterates on the items on a feed and parse the webpages to create a new feed with embedded comic strips.

 Supported websites:
 * GoComics
 * Dilbert.com

 > The list of parsers is meant to be extensible, see [`lib/parser.js`](lib/parsers.js).
-PR is welcome.
+> PRs are welcome.

 Inspired by [gocomics-scrape](https://github.com/mihaip/gocomics-scrape) and implemented it using Node.